 - Array Formulas

-Pros and cons of using array formulas and their use in financial modelling.
+Pros and cons of using array formulas and their use in financial modelling, including the dynamic array formulas in Excel 365.
 Using TRANSPOSE.

 - Form Controls

 Use of form controls such as spin buttons and combo boxes

 Deciding when to break a complex formula in several steps to maintain transparency and allowing ease of model auditing

 - Audit Tools